bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 Get more reps in!
 Check out [SQLBolt](https://sqlbolt.com/) and [w3schools SQL Tutorial](https://www.w3schools.com/sql/), both of which include interactive exercises.
-Mastering SQL is all about practice, so get it down now and you'll be confident for your job interviews.
+Mastering SQL is all about practice, so continue to work on it regularly and you'll be confident for your job interviews.